tonesto7/pushover-manager/README.md

 - Open the SmartThings Mobile App (It is important to use the Classic app, as we have reports the new mobile app does not play well with custom SmartApps):
 - Go to "**Marketplace**" and select "**SmartApps**" tab.
-- Marketplace is the "building", "star" or "sunlight" icon second from the right at the bottom of the mobile app
+- Marketplace is the "building" icon second from the right at the bottom of the mobile app
 - Scroll to the bottom of the list, select"**My Apps**"
 - Select"**Pushover Manager**" from the list.
 - You will see this page on your screen: